 Our laboratory studies mechanisms for cellular communication via G protein coupled receptors (GPCRs).
 The GPCR superfamily includes receptors for adrenaline, serotonin, acetylcholine taste molecules, smell, and even light!
 They are the largest family of cell surface receptors and 30-40% of marketed drugs target GPCRs.
 Our laboratory uses a wide variety of methods to study the involvement of these receptors in physiology and disease.
 We provide a dynamic environment where trainees can gain experience in a wide repertoire of methods applied to important biological problems.
 Learn more »

-April 2: Jerry Madukwe will defend his Ph.D.
+April 2: Jerry Madukwe successfully defended his Ph.D.
 Thesis “Insights in to G Protein βγ Regulation of Phospholipase Cε”

-March 22: Jesi To will defend her Ph.D.
+March 22: Jesi To successfully defended her Ph.D.
 Thesis “The Importance of G Protein Signaling in Immune Cell Function”

 March 5: Rafael Gil De Rubio successfully defended his Ph.D.
 Thesis “The Role of PLC-Dependent Hydrolysis of Phosphatidylinositol 4-Phosphate in Signaling and Disease”

 February 2: Jesi To’s paper was published in JBC: “Activated heterotrimeric G protein αi subunits inhibit Rap-dependent cell adhesion and promote cell migration” J. Biol.
 Chem.
 2018 293: 1570

 Led by Dr. Adrian Campbell the Smrcka Laboratory has recently received a grant from the UM Center for Discovery of New Medicines to develop G protein inhibitors as novel treatments for pain.